What is insurance bundling?

 Con: If your insurance provider has poor customer service, you’ll have to work much harder to get questions answered and claims filed.
 If both your homeowners and auto insurance policies are with that provider, you’re twice as likely to have to deal with the hassle!

 Pro: If you live in a high-risk home, such as one located in an area rich in natural disasters, you may find it challenging to get a homeowners policy.
-However, if you are willing to buy multiple insurance policies from a carrier, that company may be more willing to cover your home as part of the package.
+However, if you are willing to buy multiple insurance policies from a company, that company may be more willing to cover your home as part of the package.

 Con: Your insurance company may later cancel your homeowners insurance policy if the risks prove excessive.
 In that case, you could potentially lose your auto insurance coverage as well – and a lapse in car insurance can have legal consequences.